se-esss-litterbox/Pynac/docs/installation.rst

 Dynac Installation
 ------------------
 Dynac is distributed as Fortran source.
-You'll need Gfortran to compile it, so start by installing this using your favourite package manager, or by downloading the appropriate binary from from
+You'll need Gfortranto compile it, so start by installing this using your favourite package manager (for example, ``sudo apt-get install gfortran`` should work on Ubuntu/Debian-based systems), or by downloading the appropriate binary from from `the GFortranBinaries page`_.
-`the GFortranBinaries page`_.
 Once Gfortran is installed, follow these steps to get Dynac running.

 .. warning:: Pynac requires at least v17 of Dynac.
 This is yet to be released,
              and so Pynac users will have to make do with the unofficial version